wdi-sf-july/notes/week_00_prep_work/day_1/dawn_intro_git/ReadMe.md

 	git branch development

-Now that a new branch has been created, let’s move to it.
+Now that a new branch has been created, let's move to it.

   	git checkout development
   	git checkout -b development (create and switch at the same time)